-Evaluation Criteria Measures Supports future TOD opportunities L1.4: Consistency with local and tribal economic development goals, planned development, current and anticipated zoning, and/or comprehensive plans L1.5: Barriers that limit the development potential, walkshed, and range and safety of bicycling around the station such as topography, wide roads, highways, bodies of water, and railways L1.6: Presence of amenities to catalyze complete neighborhoods, such as shops, services, schools, recreational facilities, civic or character amenities, or views/access to nature Promotes multimodal access and connections L1.7: Qualitative assessment of bicycle and pedestrian accessibility and potential for improvement L1.8: Qualitative assessment of transit connections and potential for improvement within station areas Objective: Preserve the Enviro onment Purpose and Need: Preserve and promo social environments ote a healthy environment and economy by minimizing adverse impacts on the natural, built, and Effects on the natural environment L1.9: Proximity to major wetlands, streams, floodplains, steep slopes, Endangered Species Act (ESA) species, fisheries, or other natural habitat areas within 100 feet of an alternative (in acres of resources) Effects on the built environment L1.10: Estimated levels of property impacts (residential, commercial, other) and number of large tax-generating properties affected L1.11: Estimated number of tribal parcels affected L1.12: Presence of known Section 4(f), park, historic, culturally significant tribal properties, or other protected areas L1.13: Presence of a viewshed or proximity to view-dependent businesses L1.14: Potential for impacts from vibration and noise L1.15: Potential for affecting areas with existing traffic congestion L1.16: Potential for affecting parking supply and demand and spillover parking effects L1.17: Potential avoidance of hazardous waste Objective: Support Equitable N Mobility Purpose and Need: populations. the corridor and region's residents, which include transit dependent, low-income, and minority Provide equitable transit service to low-income, L1.18: Qualitative demographic differences among the option census data (households with no car, low-income, and minority populations) in station areas minority, and transit- dependent populations L1.19: Potential for impacts on low-income and minority populations Objective: Provide a Financial l ly Sustainable and Constructible Project Purpose and Need: Implement a system that is technically and financially feasible to build, operate, and maintain.
-Financial considerations L1.20: Major cost elements beyond the representative project description Constructibility and L1.21: Potential risks (major utilities or structures) engineering considerations L1.22: Availability and potential to use publicly owned right-of-way Considerations L1.23: Capability to accommodate future expansion included in the Sound Transit Long-Range Plan Operational considerations L1.24 Consideration of operational elements (e.g., potential reliability, track alignment, tail tracks and pocket track at Tacoma Dome, number of at-grade crossings, if any) Schedule considerations L1.25: Overall schedule risk
+Evaluation Criteria Measures Supports future TOD opportunities L1.4: Consistency with local and tribal economic development goals, planned development, current and anticipated zoning, and/or comprehensive plans L1.5: Barriers that limit the development potential, walkshed, and range and safety of bicycling around the station such as topography, wide roads, highways, bodies of water, and railways L1.6: Presence of amenities to catalyze complete neighborhoods, such as shops, services, and the station such as topography.
+Promotes multimodal schools, recreational facilities, civic or character amenities, or views/access to nature access and connections L1.7: Qualitative assessment of bicycle and pedestrian accessibility and potential for improvement L1.8: Qualitative assessment of transit connections and potential for improvement within station areas Objective: Preserve the Enviro Objective: Preserve the Enviro liment Purpose and Need: Preserve and promo social environments. te a healthy environment and economy by minimizing adverse impacts on the natural, built, and Effects on the natural environment L1.9: Proximity to major wetlands, streams, floodplains, steep slopes, Endangered Species Act (ESA) species, fisheries, or other natural habitat areas within 100 feet of an alternative (in acres of resources) Effects on the built environment L1.10: Estimated levels of property impacts (residential, commercial, other) and number of large tax-generating properties affected L1.11: Estimated number of tribal parcels affected L1.12: Presence of known Section 4(f), park, historic, culturally significant tribal properties, or other protected areas L1.13: Presence of a viewshed or proximity to view-dependent businesses L1.14: Potential for impacts from vibration and noise L1.15: Potential for affecting areas with existing traffic congestion L1.16: Potential for affecting parking supply and demand and spillover parking effects L1.17: Potential avoidance of hazardous waste Objective: Support Equitable N lobility Purpose and Need: Expand mobility for t populations. he corridor and region's residents, which include transit dependent, low-income, and minority Provide equitable transit service to low-income, L1.18: Qualitative demographic differences among the option census data (households with no minority, and transit- car, low-income, and minority populations) in station areas L1.19: Potential for impacts on low-income and minority populations dependent populations Objective: Provide a Financiall y Sustainable and Constructible Project Purpose and Need: Implement a system that is technically and financially feasible to build, operate, and maintain.
+Financial considerations L1.20: Major cost elements beyond the representative project description Constructibility and L1.21: Potential risks (major utilities or structures) engineering L1.22: Availability and potential to use publicly owned right-of-way considerations L1.23: Capability to accommodate future expansion included in the Sound Transit Long-Range Plan Operational considerations L1.24 Consideration of operational elements (e.g., potential reliability, track alignment, tail tracks and pocket track at Tacoma Dome, number of at-grade crossings, if any) L1.25: Overall schedule risk